 Eichmann’s great fear was that the expulsion of the Jews from Germany would contribute in the future to the establishment of a stronger and prosperous Jewish entity that would rely on the great wealth which the deportees would bring with them to Palestine.
 Eichmann feared that over time, that same Jewish state would become a threat to Nazi Germany.

-Eventually, the outbreak of the Arab rebellion and the opposition of the regional Arab leadership to forced Jewish emigration put the kibosh on the plan.
-The fact that the British were working to limit Jewish immigration, even stopping it completely with the start of the war, had not helped matters.
+Eventually, the outbreak of the Arab revolt and the opposition of the regional Arab leadership to forced Jewish emigration put the kibosh on the plan.
+The fact that the British were working to limit Jewish immigration to the Land of Israel, even stopping it completely with the start of the war, had not helped matters.

-Following the crushing defeat of Nazi Germany, Eichmann, who by then had become one of the architects of the final solution, was captured by US forces.
-With help from his old friends he was able to escape the POW camp under a false identity and made his way to Argentina.
+Following the crushing defeat of Nazi Germany, Eichmann, who by then had become one of the primary architects responsible for the Holocaust, was captured by US forces.
+With help from his old friends he was able to escape the POW camp under a false identity and make his way to Argentina.
 In 1960, the Mossad discovered his whereabouts, abducted him and brought him to the State of Israel to face justice.
 Following a long trial, he was convicted and sentenced to death.
 In the early morning hours of June 1st, 1962, he was executed by the Jewish State, whose establishment he had feared even before the war.
-If you liked this article, try these: Double-Crossed by Eichmann: New Lists from the Kasztner Train Revealed “Burn them, as my world and everything I loved burned in Auschwitz’s crematorium” The Labor Dispute that Nearly Halted the Eichmann Trial